 - Medically Underserved Population (MUP).

-The Primary Care Scholarship Program application is currently open and will be awarded to students beginning January 2020.
 Fully implemented, the program will cover tuition costs for approximately 100 medical students.
-Eligible applicants must be Arizona residents that have been accepted to the College of Medicine – Phoenix for the coming year or are already enrolled as full-time, in-state medical students at the college.
+Eligible applicants must be accepted to the College of Medicine – Phoenix for the coming year or are already enrolled as full-time medical students at the college.

 *These specialties include: